MicrosoftDocs/azure-docs/articles/synapse-analytics/migration-guides/oracle/5-minimize-sql-issues.md

 This article is part five of a seven-part series that provides guidance on how to migrate from Oracle to Azure Synapse Analytics.
 The focus of this article is best practices for minimizing SQL issues.

-## Minimizing SQL issues for Oracle migrations

-This article looks at SQL syntax migration with a goal of equivalent or better performance of your migrated Oracle data warehouse and data marts on Azure Synapse.
-This article applies specifically to migrations from an existing Oracle environment.
+## Overview

-#### Characteristics of Oracle environments
+### Characteristics of Oracle environments

-Oracle pioneered the 'data warehouse appliance' concept in the early 2000's

-The initial Oracle database product was released in 1979 and was designed as a commercial implementation of a SQL relational database that could handle on-line transaction processing (OLTP) applications (of course, the typical transaction rates required were much lower then).
-Since that initial release the product has evolved to become the complex environment of today, encompassing features such as client-server architectures, distributed databases, parallel processing, data analytics, high availability, data warehousing, data in memory techniques and support for cloud-based instances.
+Oracle's initial database product, released in 1979, was a commercial SQL relational database for on-line transaction processing (OLTP) applications&mdash;with much lower transaction rates than today.
+Since that initial release, the Oracle environment has evolved to become far more complex and encompasses numerous features.
+The features include client-server architectures, distributed databases, parallel processing, data analytics, high availability, data warehousing, data in memory techniques, and support for cloud-based instances.

+>[!TIP]
+>Oracle pioneered the "data warehouse appliance" concept in the early 2000's.

-Given the cost and complexity of maintaining and upgrading legacy on-premises Oracle environments, many existing users of Oracle data warehouse systems are now looking to take advantage of the innovations provided by newer environments (e.g. cloud, IaaS, PaaS) and to delegate tasks such as infrastructure maintenance and platform development to the cloud provider.
+Due to the cost and complexity of maintaining and upgrading legacy on-premises Oracle environments, many existing Oracle users want to take advantage of the innovations provided by cloud environments.
+Modern cloud environments, such as cloud, IaaS, and PaaS, let you delegate tasks like infrastructure maintenance and platform development to the cloud provider.

-Most existing Oracle installations are on-premises, and therefore many users are considering migrating some or all of their Oracle data to Azure Synapse to gain the benefits of a move to a modern cloud environment.

-Many existing Oracle installation are data warehouses using a dimensional data model

-Oracle technology has often been used to implement a data warehouse, supporting complex analytic queries on large data volumes using SQL.
-Dimensional data models (star or snowflake schemas) are common, as is the implementation of 'data marts' for individual departments.
+Many data warehouses that support complex analytic SQL queries on large data volumes use Oracle technologies.
+These data warehouses commonly have a dimensional data model, such as star or snowflake schemas, and use data marts for individual departments.

+>[!TIP]
+>Many existing Oracle installations are data warehouses that use a dimensional data model.

-This combination of SQL and dimensional data models simplifies migration to Azure Synapse as the basic concepts and SQL skills are transferable.
-The recommended approach is to migrate the existing data model 'as-is' to reduce risk and time taken.
-Even if the eventual intention is to make changes to the data model (e.g. moving to a Data Vault model) it makes sense to initially perform an 'as-is' migration and then make changes within the Azure cloud environment, leveraging the performance, elastic scalability and cost advantages there.
+The combination of SQL and dimensional data models in Oracle simplifies migration to Azure Synapse because the SQL and basic data model concepts are transferable.
+Microsoft recommends moving your existing data model as-is to Azure to reduce risk, effort, and migration time.
+Although your migration plan might include a change in the underlying data model, such as a move from an Inmon model to a data vault, it makes sense to initially perform an as-is migration.
+After the initial migration, you can then make changes within the Azure cloud environment to take advantage of the built-in features, performance, elastic scalability, and cost benefits.

-While the SQL language has been standardized, individual vendors have in some cases implemented proprietary extensions -- this document is intended to highlight potential SQL differences which may be encountered during migration from a legacy Oracle environment and to provide workarounds to those.
+Although the SQL language is standardized, individual vendors sometimes implement proprietary extensions.
+As a result, you might find [SQL differences](#sql-dml-differences-between-oracle-and-azure-synapse) during your migration that require workarounds in Azure Synapse.

 #### Use Azure facilities to implement a metadata-driven migration

-Automate the migration process by using Azure Data Factory capabilities

-It makes sense to automate and orchestrate the migration process by making use of the capabilities in the Azure environment.
-This approach also minimizes the impact on the existing Oracle environment (which may already running close to full capacity).
+You can automate and orchestrate the migration process by using the capabilities of the Azure environment.
+This approach minimizes the performance hit on the existing Oracle environment, which may already be running close to capacity.

-Azure Data Factory is a cloud-based data integration service that allows creation of data-driven workflows in the cloud for orchestrating and automating data movement and data transformation.
-Using Azure Data Factory, you can create and schedule data-driven workflows (called pipelines) that can ingest data from disparate data stores.
-It can process and transform the data by using compute services such as Azure HDInsight Hadoop, Spark, Azure Data Lake Analytics, and Azure Machine Learning.
+Azure Data Factory is a cloud-based data integration service that supports creating data-driven workflows in the cloud to orchestrate and automate data movement and data transformation.
+You can use Data Factory to create and schedule data-driven workflows (pipelines) that ingest data from disparate data stores.
+Data Factory can process and transform the data by using compute services such as Azure HDInsight Hadoop, Spark, Azure Data Lake Analytics, and Azure Machine Learning.

-Azure also includes Database Migration Services to help in planning and executing a migration from environments such as Oracle, and SQL Server Migration Assistant for Oracle can automate migration of Oracle databases and some cases functions and procedural code.
+Azure also includes Migration Services to help you plan and perform a migration from environments like Oracle.
+[SQL Server Migration Assistant](/download/details.aspx?id=54258) (SSMA) for Oracle can automate migration of Oracle databases, including in some cases functions and procedural code.

+>[!TIP]
+>Automate the migration process by using Azure Data Factory capabilities.

-By creating metadata to list the data tables to be migrated and their location, it is possible to use these Azure facilities to manage and automate some or all of the migration process.
+When planning to use Azure facilities to manage the migration process, create metadata that lists all the data tables that need to be migrated and their location.

-### SQL DDL differences between Oracle and Azure Synapse
+## SQL DDL differences between Oracle and Azure Synapse

-#### SQL Data Definition Language (DDL)
+### SQL Data Definition Language (DDL)

-SQL DDL commands CREATE TABLE and CREATE VIEW have standard core elements but are also used to define implementation-specific options

-The ANSI SQL standard defines the basic syntax for DDL commands such as CREATE TABLE and CREATE VIEW which are used within both Oracle and Azure Synapse, but these commands have also been extended to allow definition of implementation-specific features such as indexing, table distribution and partitioning options.
+The ANSI SQL standard defines the basic syntax for DDL commands.
+Some DDL Commands common to both Oracle and Azure Synapse, like `CREATE TABLE` and `CREATE VIEW`, have been extended to provide implementation-specific features such as indexing, table distribution, and partitioning options.

+>[!TIP]
+>SQL DDL commands `CREATE TABLE` and `CREATE VIEW` have standard core elements but are also used to define implementation-specific options.

-The following sections discuss the Oracle-specific options which need to be considered during migration to Azure Synapse.
+The following sections discuss the Oracle-specific options that need to be considered during a migration to Azure Synapse.

-#### Table/view considerations
+### Table/view considerations

-Use existing indexes to give an indication of candidates for indexing in the migrated warehouse

-When migrating SQL tables between different technologies it is generally only the raw data (and the metadata that describes it) that gets physically moved between the 2 environments.
-Other database elements from the source system (e.g. indexes, log files) are not directly migrated as these may not be needed, or may be implemented differently within the new target environment.
-For example, the TEMPORARY option within Oracle's CREATE TABLE syntax is equivalent to prefixing the table name with a '#' character in Azure Synapse.
+When you migrate tables between different environments, typically only the raw data and the metadata that describes it physically migrates.
+Other database elements from the source system, such as indexes and log files, usually aren't migrated because they might be unnecessary or implemented differently in the new environment.
+For example, the `TEMPORARY` option within Oracle's `CREATE TABLE` syntax is equivalent to prefixing a table name with the `#` character in Azure Synapse.

-However, it is important to understand where performance optimizations such as indexes have been used in the source environment as this information can give useful indication of where performance optimization might be added in the new target environment.
-For example, if bit-mapped indexes has been created within the source Oracle environment, it may indicate that a non-clustered index should be created within the migrated Azure Synapse -- but also be aware that other native performance optimization techniques (such as table replication or materialized views) may be more applicable than a straight 'like for like' creation of indexes.
+Performance optimizations in the source environment, such as indexes, indicate where you might add performance optimization in the new target environment.
+For example, if bit-mapped indexes are frequently used in queries within the source Oracle environment, this suggests that a non-clustered index should be created within Azure Synapse.
+Other native performance optimization techniques like table replication may be more applicable than straight like-for-like index creation.
+SSMA for Oracle can provide migration recommendations for table distribution and indexing.

+>[!TIP]
+>Existing indexes indicate candidates for indexing in the migrated warehouse.

-A SQL view definition contains SQL data manipulation language (DML) statements which define the view (typically one or more SELECT statements), and so migration of the CREATE VIEW statement will need to take account of any differences in DML between Oracle and Azure Synapse (e.g. differences in built-in functions such as DATEDIFF).
-These are discussed in more detail in the sections below.
+SQL view definitions contain SQL data manipulation language (DML) statements that define the view, typically with one or more `SELECT` statements.
+When you migrate `CREATE VIEW` statements, take into account the DML differences between Oracle and Azure Synapse, which are discussed [later](#sql-dml-differences-between-oracle-and-azure-synapse) in this article.

-#### Unsupported Oracle database object types
+### Unsupported Oracle database object types

-Oracle-specific features can be replaced by Azure Synapse features

-Oracle implements some database objects that are not directly supported in Azure Synapse, but there are generally methods to achieve the same functionality within the new environment:
+Oracle-specific features can often be replaced by Azure Synapse features.
+However, some Oracle database objects aren't directly supported in Azure Synapse.
+The following list of unsupported Oracle database objects describes how you can achieve an equivalent functionality in Azure Synapse:

-- Various indexing options -- In Oracle there are several indexing options which have no direct equivalent in Azure Synapse.
-For example, bit-mapped indexes, function-based indexes and domain indexes.

-Azure Synapse does not specifically include these index types, but similar results (i.e. reduction of disk I/O to improve performance when running queries) can be achieved by using other (user-defined) index types and/or partitioning.
-It is possible to find out which columns are indexed and the index type by querying system catalog tables and views such as ALL_INDEXES, DBA_INDEXES and USER_INDEXES.
-It is also possible to find which indexes are actually used by querying the v\$object_usage view if monitoring has been enabled.
-It is not unusual for a data warehouse migrated to Synapse to need fewer indexes than the original Oracle data warehouse due to implementation features such as parallel query processing, result set caching which can provide excellent performance without the need for indexes.
+- **Indexing options**: in Oracle, several indexing options, such as bit-mapped indexes, function-based indexes, and domain indexes, have no direct equivalent in Azure Synapse.
+Although Azure Synapse doesn't support these index types, you can achieve a similar reduction in disk I/O and improve query performance by using user-defined index types and/or partitioning.

+  You can find out which columns are indexed and the index type by querying system catalog tables and views, such as `ALL_INDEXES`, `DBA_INDEXES`, `USER_INDEXES`, and `DBA_IND_COL`.
+Or, you can query the `dba_index_usage` or `v$object_usage` views when monitoring has been enabled.

+  Azure Synapse features, such as parallel query processing and in-memory caching of data and results, make it likely that fewer indexes are required for data warehouse applications to achieve excellent performance goals.

 - Clustered tables -- In Oracle tables can be organized so that rows of tables that are frequently accessed together (based on a common value) are physically stored together, reducing disk I/O when this data is retrieved.
 There is also a hash-cluster option for individual tables, where a hash value is applied to the cluster key and rows with the same hash value are stored physically close together.

   In Azure Synapse a similar effect can be achieved by use of partitioning and/or use of other indexes.

 - Materialized views -- Oracle supports materialized views and recommends that 1 (or more) of these is created over large tables that have many columns where only a few of those columns are regularly used in queries.
 Materialized views are automatically maintained by the system when data in the base table is updates.